wanderlust/wanderlust/README.md

   * Draft editing of mail and news as a same interface.

-  * Icon based interface for the list of Folder (XEmacs and Emacs 21).
+  * Icon based interface for the list of Folder.

   * Skip fetching of a large message part of MIME(IMAP4).